spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-alternative-products-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when you edit any product variant in Zed, you have the **Product Alternatives** tab, and you can add some product SKUs as alternatives.
+Make sure that when you edit any product variant in the Back Office, you have the **Product Alternatives** tab, and you can add some product SKUs as alternatives.

 {% endinfo_block %}